Updated: June 12, 2021

 WE RESUMED FLIGHT INSTRUCTION IN MAY 2020, and have had no Covid cases among our students and trainees.
 Of course we expect our trainees and associates to use common sense, reasonabe precautions, and good hygeine practices regarding the Covid-19 threat.
-Now that we are back in the United States, I have resumed TEXT communications, as well as our other contact media listed on this page.

 Open a PDF file Eagles' Wings Newsletter PDF.SPECIAL NOTICE: I have produced an html page of our recent Missionary Newsletters which is uploaded to our server, and should be visible.
 The new format is more readible, and includes several recent photos.
 At the top of the page, there is a link to go to the previous newsletter.
 I believe these will be a blessing and inspiration to you.

 Welcome to the wonderful world of flying!
 My name is David Hersman.
 I learned to fly right here in the Greenbrier Valley of West Virginia, soloed in 1977 at Greenbrier Valley Airport.
 Since 1984, I have given over 5600 hours of instruction.
 I have had the privilege of training young people who soloed on their 16th birthday, as well as older folks who just wanted to fulfill a life-long dream.
 I hope I will soon be sharing the sky with you!
 This web site is designed to help provide you with a lot of free information about flying, inform you about how FUN it is, and inspire you to get started.
 You'll love flying!